-HERMES, the First Master of this Art, says as follows : "The Water of the Air, which is between Heaven and Earth, is the Life of everything; for by means of its Moisture and Warmth, it is the medium between the two opposites, as Fire and Water, and therefore it rains water on earth, Heaven has opened itself, and sent its Dew on earth, making as sweet as honey, and moist.
+HERMES, the First Master of this Art, says as follows: "The Water of the Air, which is between Heaven and Earth, is the Life of everything; for by means of its Moisture and Warmth, it is the medium between the two opposites, as Fire and Water, and therefore it rains water on earth, Heaven has opened itself, and sent its Dew on earth, making as sweet as honey, and moist.
 Therefore the Earth flowers and bears manifold coloured blooms and fruits, and in her interior has grown a large Tree with a silver stem, stretching itself out to the earth's surface.
 On its branches have been sitting many kinds of birds, all departing at Daybreak, when the Ravenhead became white.
 The same tree bears three kinds of Fruit.
 The First are the very finest Pearls.
 The Second are called by Philosophers TERRA FOLIATA.
 The Third is the very purest Gold.
-This Tree gives us as well the fruit of Health, it makes warm what is cold, and what is cold it makes warm, what is dry it makes moist, and makes moist what is dry, and softens the hard, and hardens the soft, and is the end of the whole Art.
+This Tree gives us as well the fruit of Health, it makes warm what is cold, and what is cold it makes warm, what is dry it makes moist, and makes moist what is dry, and softens the hard, and hardens t. soft, and is the end of the whole Art.
 Thereof says the Author of "The Three Words," "The Three Moistures are the most precious Words of the whole Mastery."
-And the same says GALENUS, when he speaks of the Herb LUNATICA or BERISSA.'
-Its root is a Metallic Earth; it has a red stem, spotted with black, grows easily and decays easily, and gains Citrine Flowers after three days; if it is put in Mercury, it changes itself into perfect Silver, and this again by further decoction changes into Gold, which then turns hundred parts of Mercury into the finest Gold.
-Of this tree speaks VIRGILIUS, in the sixth book of the AENEIDE, when he relates a Fable, how AENEAS and SILVIUS went to a tree, which had golden branches, and as often as one broke a branche off, another one grew in its place.
+And

-PLATE V.-THE FIRST PARABLE.
+Plate V. - THE FIRST PARABLE